REV.00 - 04/03/2021

 7.4 Returned Products shall not be considered as accepted by CAME unless they have undergone the above mentioned procedure, and they especially cannot be considered as accepted if Products have been received at any of CAME’s facilities.

-8.1 This guarantee for commercial dealings, or in case of sale of goods for professional use, is provided in compliance with article 1512 of the Italian Civil Code and, unless otherwise agreed among the Parties, it is limited to repairing or replacing parts of Products which CAME agrees to be flawed, with equivalent regenerated products (hereinafter “Conventional Guarantee”).
+8.1 This guarantee for commercial dealings, or in case of sale of goods for professional use, is provided in compliance with article 1512 of the Italian Civil Code and, unless otherwise agreed among the Parties, it is limited to repairing or replacing parts of Products which CAME agrees to be flawed (hereinafter “Conventional Guarantee”).

 8.2 Application of the regulations established by articles 1490-1495 of the Civil Code as concerns any legal guarantee is hereby excluded.
 Consequently CAME shall not be held to provide any compensatory damages pursuant to article 1494 of the Civil Code.